“For the earth will be filled with the knowledge of the glory of the Lord, as the waters cover the sea.

 Our family has been called to the business hub and port city of Barranquilla, Colombia.
 Barranquilla is in the northwestern part of the country located on the Carribean Sea.
 Home to an estimated 1.8 million people, Barranquilla is a business hub with a focus on commerce and trade.

 Barranquilla is a cosmopolitan and primarily industrial city, often visited by businessmen of all nationalities.
 However, the main attraction for tourism is its carnival "Carnaval de Barranquilla," which takes place during the four days before Ash Wednesday.
 Residents are known as "Barranquilleros" and are characterized by their outgoing and friendly attitude and relaxed behavior.
 This makes the average Barranquilla resident an optimistic and open individual, as well as goal-directed and hard-working.

 The change in the economic status of neighboring Venezuela has also added a new ministry area that the Ballew's would have never expected.
-The flood of Venezuelan refugees to Colombia has exceeded 3 million people.
-These refugees come with very little but flood the country daily.
+The flood of Venezuelan refugees to Colombia has exceeded 3.8 million people.
+These immigrants come with very little but flood the country daily.
 Joel & Angel see many of these hurting, hungry and desperate people on their doorstep daily.
 Out of necessity, they developed a program of satisfying basic needs through blessing bags as well as they are working to put Bibles in the hands of those traveling with very little hope.